DeSoepman/Whalekeeper/README.md

 3. Generate an app password
 4. Use that password in Whalekeeper's email settings (via web UI)

-SMTP passwords are stored encrypted in the database, not in the config file.
+The SMTP password is stored encrypted in the database, not in the config file.

 ## Usage